 , the belt is falling apart because it's soaked in oil leaking from the engine valve cover gasket.
 A worn-out drive belt tensioner can also cause the belt to break earlier.

 Eventually, a worn drive belt will break.
 See the photo below.
 A broken belt can leave you stranded by the side of the road.
-This is because the engine will overheat if the water pump is not running.
+This is because the engine will overheat if the belt-driven water pump is not running.
 Also, if your car has a hydraulic power steering, you will lose the steering assist, as the power steering pump will be disabled.
-In addition, the alternator will stop supplying electric power that is needed to recharge the battery and run the vehicle electric systems.

 Broken drive belt

-When should the serpentine belt be replaced?
-Most car manufacturers don't specify the exact mileage, but recommend to have the belt inspected during your regular maintenance visits.
+When should a drive belt be replaced?
+Most car manufacturers don't specify the exact mileage, but recommend having the belt inspected during regular maintenance visits.

-How can you tell if the serpentine belt needs replacement?
+How can you tell if the drive belt needs replacement?

-Your mechanic will look for cuts, cracks, missing chunks, glazing and other signs of wear; usually it's fairly easy to see.
+Your mechanic will look for cuts, cracks, missing chunks, glazing and other signs of wear; usually, it's fairly easy to see.
 For example, the belt in the next photo shows cracks and missing chunks of the grooves on the ribbed side.
-The drive belt in the photo below has minor cracks.
-It's also recommended to be replaced.

 This belt is worn out